net-lisias-ksph/GroundedModularVehicles/README.md

 You are authorized to fork this repository under GitHub [ToS](https://help.github.com/articles/github-terms-of-service/), but are not authorized to commit on it (as it would create a derivative), unless a Court of Law decides otherwise.

+## KSP 1.3

+This is the branch for Kerbal Space Program 1.3.x support.

+Source only.
+Binaries on [master](https://github.com/net-lisias-ksp/gmv/)

 ## References

 * [Spacedock](https://spacedock.info/mod/1715/Grounded%20-%20Modular%20Vehicles)